 What is full cycle recruiting?

-Full cycle recruiting is a term used to describe the end-to-end – from the moment a job requisition is opened to the moment an ideal candidate is given their offer letter and finally taken onboard.
+Full cycle recruiting is a term used to describe the end-to-end recruitment process – from the moment a job requisition is opened to the moment an ideal candidate is given their offer letter and finally taken onboard.

 It involves managing the recruitment process from start to finish, including posting job listings, sourcing the best talent, reviewing resumes, conducting initial phone or face-to-face video screenings, arranging and conducting interviews, checking references and conducting background checks, negotiating job offers, and onboarding processes for new hires.